 Products requiring an import permit are subject to charges as outlined in the Department of Agriculture, Water and the Environment Charging guidelines.

 Lodgement of an import permit application

 You can lodge an electronic import permit application through the Biosecurity Import Conditions (BICON) system.
-An application levy applies as outlined in the Department of Agriculture, Water and the Environment Charging guidelines.
+An application levy of $120 applies as outlined in the Department of Agriculture, Water and the Environment Charging guidelines.

 In addition to the application levy, an initial assessment fee must be payed upfront.
 The initial assessment fee is based on the category of the goods and relates to how long the assessment of the application is expected to take.